User Guide

 - You can reset the comment of an internship to the default value of

-, editing the internship via edit 1 t/macOS
+iOS and Swift, editing the internship via edit 1 t/macOS will lead

 Examples: